rafalop/bcachectl/README.md

 # bcachectl
-This tool makes use of the sysfs and paths that are created by bcache tools when you format/register devices to make it much simpler to view, configure and modify bcache setups.
+This tool is written to be interoperable with existing bcache tools (eg. make-bcache), in fact it makes use of the sysfs and paths that are created by bcache tools when you format/register devices to make it much simpler to view, configure and modify bcache setups.

 ## Requirements
 You should have a kernel that supports bcache (eg. Ubuntu 18.04+), and `bcache-tools` package installed.